 is a spin-off to Superior Spider-Man

 .
-It is written by Nick Spencer and drawn by Steve Lieber.
-It quickly became notable and acclaimed for it's comedic style, usage of obscure heroes and villains, and examination of the concept of supervillains.
-The book will end on issue 17 in November 2014.
+Written by Nick Spencer and drawn by Steve Lieber, it quickly became notable and acclaimed for its comedic style, use of obscure heroes and villains, and examination of the concept of supervillains.
+The book will end with issue 17 in November 2014.

 - Actually a Doombot: Bullseye turns out to be a life model decoy employed by the Owl.
 The real Bullseye was placed in a vegetative state with absolutely no working senses by Daredevil a few months prior.